-Surgery can be used to change the position of the muscles that move the eye.
-The surgery can't correct the nystagmus but can be helpful in reducing the amount a person needs to turn their head to get to their null zone, making it more comfortable to keep their head in the best position.
-It doesn't work for everyone and it usually isn't considered until a child is older and when the null zone is more stable.
+Surgery can't correct the nystagmus, but it can be used to change the position of the muscles that move the eye.
+This can be helpful in reducing the amount a person needs to turn their head to get to their null zone, making it more comfortable to keep their head in the best position.
+Surgery doesn't work for everyone and it's not usually considered until a child is older and when the null zone is more stable.